 Yet despite that enormous deficit-spending stimulus, U.S. unemployment remains stuck at high levels and the recovery is very sluggish compared to prior recoveries.
-Indeed, the current recovery is the slowest since World War II by various measures.
-Economists Robert Gordon of Northwestern University and Robert Hall of Stanford University recently concluded that it has indeed been the worst recovery.
+Indeed, the

 Obama administration economists had claimed that the Keynesian "multipliers" from government spending are large, meaning that spending would give a big boost to GDP.
-But other macroeconomists have found that Keynesian multipliers are actually quite small, meaning that added government spending mainly just displaces private-sector activities.
-Stanford University Professor John Taylor took a detailed look at GDP data over recent years, and he found little evidence of any benefits from the 2009 stimulus bill.
-Any "sugar high" to the economy from recent increases in government spending was apparently very small and short-lived.
+But other macroeconomists have found that Keynesian multipliers are actually quite small, meaning that added government spending mainly just displaces private-sector activities.12 Stanford University Professor John Taylor took a detailed look at GDP data over recent years, and he found little evidence of any benefits from the 2009 stimulus bill.13 Any "sugar high" to the economy from recent increases in government spending was apparently very small and short-lived.

 The reality is that Washington is very poor at trying to micromanagement short-term economic performance.
 Its failed stimulus actions of recent years have just put the nation further into debt, which has harmed our long-term prosperity.
-Harvard University's Robert Barro calculated that any short term benefit that the 2009 stimulus bill may have provided from small spending multipliers is greatly outweighed by the future damage caused by higher taxes and debt.
+Harvard University's Robert Barro calculated that any short term benefit that the 2009 stimulus bill may have provided from small spending multipliers is greatly outweighed by the future damage caused by higher taxes and debt.14